huggingface/pytorch-openai-transformer-lm/README.md

 python train.py --dataset rocstories --desc rocstories --submit --analysis --data_dir [path to data here]
 ```

-#### Accuracy on the ROCStories test set
+#### First experiments on the ROCStories test set
 Finetuning the PyTorch model for 3 Epochs on ROCStories takes 10 minutes to run on a single NVidia K-80.

-The test accuracy of this PyTorch version (with the default TensorFlow hyper-parameters not finetuned for the differences between PyTorch and TensorFlow internal operations) is 83.43%.
+The test accuracy of this PyTorch version is 83.43% (with the default TensorFlow hyper-parameters not finetuned on the PyTorch model to take into account the differences between PyTorch and TensorFlow internals).

 The authors reports a median accuracy with the TensorFlow code of 85.8%.

-The paper reports a best accuracy of 86.5%.
+The paper reports a best single run accuracy of 86.5%.

-The previous SOTA on the ROCStories dataset is 77.6 (Hidden Coherence Model of Chaturvedi et al. in "Story Comprehension for Predicting What Happens Next" EMNLP 2017.
+The previous SOTA on the ROCStories dataset is 77.6% ("Hidden Coherence Model" of Chaturvedi et al. published in "Story Comprehension for Predicting What Happens Next" EMNLP 2017.
 Which is a very nice paper by the way, you should check it out)

-As noted by the author, the code can be non-deterministic due to various GPU ops.

 ### TO-DO list
 - [ ] Add Multi-GPU training logic